wrldmap/archutils/README.md

 # archutils
 My utilities for Arch Linux

-This is a collection of scripts intended for use on Arch Linux.
+This is a collection of scripts intended for use on Arch Linux.<br>
 Manjaro doesn't count.